-Sarah Swafford is the founder of Emotional Virtue Ministries and speaks nationally to people of all ages on a variety of topics such as: Emotional Virtue, Dating and Relationships, Modesty of Intentions, and Interior Confidence.
-She is a graduate of Benedictine College and has been involved in ministry for almost ten years.
+Sarah Swafford is the founder of Emotional Virtue Ministries.
+She speaks to people of all ages on a variety of topics such as: Emotional Virtue, Dating and Relationships, Modesty of Intentions, and Interior Confidence.
+She is a graduate of Benedictine College and has been involved in ministry for over ten years.
 For three of those years, Sarah worked as a Residence Hall Director at Benedictine College, taking care of a dorm with 142 freshmen women.
-That amazing experience gave her a front row seat into the hearts of women and men transitioning from high school to college, giving her a deeper look into some of the struggles facing high school and college students today.
+That amazing experience gave her a front row seat into the hearts of women and men transitioning from high school to college, giving her a deeper look into some of the struggles facing teens and young adults today.

 Sarah’s presentations are 75 minutes in length, and she will be available after each event to interact with the students (allowing enough time to travel to the next event).

 (All presentations are appropriate for junior high, high school, college, and young adult audiences.)

 “Emotional Virtue for a Drama-Free Life” (co-ed or women only)